junko911/word-counter/README.md

 $ yarn start
 ```

-Make sure you run the server first and then the cloent so the client will run on [localhost:3001](http://localhost:3001/)
+Make sure you run the server first and then the client so the client will run on [localhost:3001](http://localhost:3001/)

 The project should now be running on [localhost:3001](http://localhost:3001/).